skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-deployment.rst

      $ sky local up

 3. Run :code:`sky check` and verify that Kubernetes is enabled in SkyPilot.
 You can now run SkyPilot tasks on this locally hosted Kubernetes cluster using :code:`sky launch`.
 4. After you are done using the cluster, you can remove it with :code:`sky local down`.
-This will terminate the KinD container and switch your kubeconfig back to it's original context:
+This will destroy the local kubernetes cluster and switch your kubeconfig back to it's original context:

    .. code-block:: console